harpratap/harpratap.github.io/_posts/2023-06-19-on-catching-pokemon.markdown

 I was very much like this (and maybe still am, old habits die hard).
 And the most scary part was I never realized I had my intentions completely in the wrong place.
 It only clicked when I was casually discussing with a friend of mine, who self claimed to have achieved perfect grades in school, got admission to prestigious university and aced academics and placements, got a top of the line job, quickly climbed the ladder and doing extremely well and yet "failed to ace love life".
 The focus on *wanting* and *achieving*  love was so high that we forget that the sole purpose of love is to give it away and not *want* it.

 I was behaving the same my whole life too. *I want XYZ, I deserve ABC, personality type MNO makes me happy, should speak love language PQR, attachment style EFG* yadayada...
 I was just trying to level up my Pokemons and was focused on my own ego and self service the whole time, completely missing the point!
+One could argue that they can find someone they *want* and live their whole lives comfortably, but how do you know if that was the final level?
+What if there were higher levels of experiences that I completely turned away from because of my ignorance, just like I did so far in my life?

-So what even is love?
+So this begs the question - What even is love?
 Is it even important?
 <br /><br />

 <p style="color:gray;text-align:center;">